National Pickle Day

 Pickles, or indeed gherkins, are a traditional bar snack, predating the cocktail.
 Indeed, its customary for British pubs to offer large gherkins (what we Brits call 'wallys') as bar snacks.
 But it is the tiny Cornichon, now often termed a "cocktail gherkin", that tends to grace cocktail bars, so today we are rather appropriately celebrating with a Cornichon Cocktail.
 We also recommend a Pickle Back or even a Pickle Whack Cocktail.

-Republican party reptile, libertarian, comic, author and rightwing polemicist, P.J.
+American libertarian, journalist, author and political satirist, P.J.
 O'Rourke celebrates his birthday today.

 We would like to pay tribute to the great man, who has been married to his second wife since 1995, with some choice excerpts from his Bachelor's Home Companion.
 "A good bachelor drinks his dessert."
 "Remember, your body needs 6 to 8 glasses of fluid daily.
 Straight up or on the rocks."
 "The only really good vegetable is Tabasco sauce.
 Put Tabasco sauce in everything."
 And: "Never serve oysters during a month that has no paycheck in it."